kushalmandala29/dog_breed_classifications/README.md

-# Neural Network-Based Breed Classification Project
+# Dog Breed Classification Project

 A deep learning-based dog breed classification system that can identify 120 different dog breeds with 92% accuracy.
 This project leverages multiple state-of-the-art CNN architectures and provides an easy-to-use web interface for breed identification.